AyushAwasthi2384/JavaOnlineStore-CLI/README.md

-# Store Management Application
+# Ecommerce Store Application

-Welcome to the Online Store Application!
+Welcome to the Ecommerce Store Application!
 This project is a Java-based console application that allows users to manage products, customers, and orders.
 This README will guide you step-by-step to set up and run the application on your local machine.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)